-Jacob Kipp is Project Manager at the Center for Election Innovation & Research, facilitating strategic efforts to improve election administration through data-centric applications of research and technology.
+Jacob Kipp is Manager of Organizational Development at the Center for Election Innovation & Research, facilitating strategic efforts to improve election administration through data-centric applications of research and technology.

 Jacob is a recent graduate of William & Mary Law School, where he focused on election law and related fields.
 In addition to his studies, he led the William & Mary Election Law Society and received the Thomas Jefferson Prize for his student note on the regulation of hybrid political action committees.

 Outside of school, Jacob has engaged in elections and election administration in various capacities.
 Before joining CEIR he was the Northern Virginia Regional Team Leader for Revive My Vote, a nonprofit dedicated to helping those with prior felony convictions restore their right to vote.
 As head of RMV’s northern Virginia operations, he oversaw a group of dedicated volunteers and worked to build strategic partnerships in the community.